 Chris Conrad emailed this 1978 photo of Assistant US Attorney Robert Mueller III gazing impassively at 574 pounds of confiscated hashish in Concord, California.
 Conrad commented: “Who would think that, 37 years later, this guy would end up being one of our best remaining hopes for the US’s political survival?”
+(Not I.)

 The man in the photo with Mueller is Dan Addario, who in 1978 was Special Agent in charge of the DEA’s San Francisco office.
 Some 17 years later, when Terence Hallinan became District Attorney of San Francisco, he named Addario as chief of the Investigative Division.
 Some of Hallinan’s allies were aghast, but Terence thought that Addario having the job would confuse his enemies and remind law enforcers that there might be employment opportunities on our side.

-sending a message to the government that pot is no BFD.
 On November 5, 2001 the fifth anniversary of Prop 215, Dan Addario joined pot partisans at a rally protesting the federal government’s ongoing efforts to dis-implement the law.

 Hallinan’s message to the Bush Administration was “Restraint is in order.”
 This is the text of his speech:

 Exactly five years ago today California voters passed the medical marijuana initiative —Proposition 215.
 In the intervening years, tens of thousands of patients have used marijuana medically with a doctor’s approval.
 Countless thousands of seriously ill people have gotten relief from pain and nausea; marijuana has enabled them to eat and to hold jobs and to function.